electric-eloquence/feplet/ABOUT.md

 COBOL programmers) and just program procedurally?
 Let's just leave that as a rhetorical question.

-We've all heard developers evangelize their way of doing things because of a performance gain of literally milliseconds.
+We've all heard programmers evangelize their way of doing things because of a performance gain of literally milliseconds.
 But when compiling and rendering megabtyes of templates, performance actually matters to people with other things to do.
 The choice of template engine can yield performance gains (or losses) of minutes per build.

+The argument here is that even focused, experience-guided procedural programming is the wrong tool for the job of recursing through nested, branching, fractal structures.
+Functional programming is the right tool for the job, and the performance difference will be noticeable by humans with work to do.

 ### How is this functional programming?

 We are primarily concerned with the evaluation of expressions, not the execution of commands.
 All function expressions receive input and return output.
 This being the case, we don't concern ourselves with side-effects or state.
-We transmit data through functions, but we don't mutate or do horrible things to them.
-Data structures are generally treated as stacks.
+We transmit data through functions, but we don't mutate them.
+Data structures are treated as stacks.
 They are added to, but the older parts are never changed.

 ### Where does the name come from?